wangyxxjtu/MAD-Code/README.md

-# Make Manual Architecture Design Great Again
+# Narrowing the Gap Between Manual Architecture Design and Network Architecture Search

-This is is a PyTorch implementation of our work (2022):
+This is is a PyTorch implementation of our work (2023):

 [Narrowing the Gap Between Manual Architecture Design and Network Architecture Search]